matthewdeanmartin/matthewdeanmartin/README.md

 I used to be a full stack developer, I evolved into tech lead and most recently devops work.
 I write code and know how to ship in a govtech environment.

+## How To Evaluate this Portfolio

+- LLM generated code?
+This shows how I ship code on a team where I'm not necessarily the developer for all the code.
+Evaluate based on my demo, screen shots and user count.
+This was problem for evaluators since forever.
+Shipping code is a team sport.
+- Handwritten code?
+See [Interview Challenges](https://github.com/matthewdeanmartin/interview_challenges), which is always going to be handwritten.

 | Devops                                  | Backend Development                          | Build Master                         |
 | --------------------------------------- | -------------------------------------------- | ------------------------------------ |
 | 🌐 Typescript for AWS CDK - Expert<br>  | 🐍 Python for Serverless in AWS - Expert<br> | 🦊 Gitlab Pipelines - Expert<br>     |